 Again, we say goodbye to the city of Las Vegas and go on a day trip outside of the city.
 Located one hour northeast of Las Vegas, the Valley of Fire is another spot to go hiking and explore the great outdoors.
 The landscapes are gorgeous here, with red and pink zebra painted rock formations, slot canyons, and unique vistas.
 Personally, I liked the Valley of Fire more than Red Rock Canyon, just because I thought the scenery looked so unique.
 But for kids, Tyler and Kara insist that Red Rock Canyon is more fun.

-Read More: Exploring the Valley of Fire near Las Vegas
+Read More: 12 Best Things to do in the Valley of Fire

 The Eiffel Tower Experience